PhillipSchmitz/UsingELTeCInNeuralNetworkForCorrelationDetection/README.md

 # Project

-The goal of this project was to check whether attributes in a pre-modified ELTeC dataset correlate with one another when fed into a neural network to predict different target attributes.
+The idea for this project was given in the course of a seminar in the digital humanities master program at Trier University.
+It was part of an academic term paper.
-The neural network used was implemented by Samson Zhang (https://www.kaggle.com/wwsalmon) a few years ago.
+The original neural network used was implemented by Samson Zhang (https://www.kaggle.com/wwsalmon) a few years ago.

 # Goal

-If attributes are missing within the dataset fed to the neural network there may or may not be a decrease in accuracy, depending on their correlations with others.
-We want to identify those correlations and dependencies between attributes.
-In a positive case we detect a lower score indicating those excluded attributes must be important for the model to output a better value.
-A combination of all correlating attributes must then lead to an excellent performance of the network.
+We want to make use of Zhang's neural network and see how it performs on the ELTeC dataset(s) that consists of word counts of words (features) a total of thn authors used in the book they wrote.
+The features are used to train and evaluate the network's classification accuracy.
+With the use of Backward Elimination, we want to reduce the number of features, but increase the model's performance.

 # Methodology

-A target attribute is selected first and one attribute out of all remaining attributes is selected and excluded from the dataset that is used as input for the neural network.
-For each attribute several runs are undertaken to best compare the overall performance.
-The experiment ends when every attribute has been exluded once and the different performance values have been checked and compared.
-Ideally, the attributes that strongly correlate with others can be combined to ultimately lead to the best overall performance score.

-# Background

-The topic was proposed in the digital humanities master program at Trier University and falls under a mandatory term paper to pass the respective subject as a student.
-Any findings are not final and may be used for further work, if needed.
+The number of features in the dataset(s) are quite big and would thereby cause high computation times if used for training the network.
+To avoid this scenario, the first 500 features are used to run experiments with the remaining parameters (generally: train/dev splits: 60/40, learning rate: 0.1, iteration (gradient descent): 500; 1000, 2000 (optional)).
+A newly added function that implements a basis Backward Elimination approach, with first smaller refinements, generates the best features and model accuracy.
+The script computes and stepwise saves the relevant information and files for further analysis and interpretation.